zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 - If we are deleting a red node , we are safe (Remember that we can easily delete from 2 key node in our slightly modified BST as it doesn't affect the height of the tree)
 - But if we are deleting a black node , we are in trouble : (  Deleting a black node will violate the first property we have seen earlier .
 We gotta fix this .
 This is the whole fiasco is about .

 Let's begin .
 Rather than telling you a bunch of awful rules to memorize , let us see what can and can't be done intuitively .
-Let me walk you thorugh -
+Let me walk you thorough -

 **The Easy One**